Noddy (camera): 1981–1985

+The third and final major revision of the ident appeared at 5.10 pm on 5 September 1981.
+(Note: The previous versions of the globe and clock were in use until 10.15 am, before that day's edition of Grandstand.)
+It incorporated the double-striped BBC 1 logo, which had already been in use on slides and promotions for several years by that point, and initially sported a duller, darker colour scheme than its predecessor; this was modified the following Monday to a brighter blue background and lime green continents, which remained until February 1985.
+Further changes to this version of the mirror globe (which included reducing the size of the BBC 1 logo and repainting the globe) occurred over the course of a year, stabilising in August 1982.

 The globe model in the machinery was altered over the years as it had to be frequently re-painted.
-This led to a number of odd variations: the tip of South Africa, the Cape Fold Mountains, was pointed in some 1981 models, and the Pacific islands were more pronounced in others.
+This led to a number of odd variations: the tip of South Africa, the Cape Fold Mountains, was pointed in the August 1982 model, and the Pacific islands were more pronounced in others.

-In 2007, BBC1 aired the second series of Life on Mars, set in 1973.
+In 2007, BBC 1 aired the second series of Life on Mars, set in 1973.
 As part of the presentation, the series trailed with a computer recreation of the 1973-era mirrored globe ident.
 BBC Wales, who produced the show, was able to use its original globe model to recreate the ident more faithfully, also including period appropriate dual language branding and continuity announcers from that era.
+(Note: BBC Cymru Wales had used its own bespoke presentation in the early 1970s, and would not use the mirror globe until c.
+1976.)

 In 2014, the mirrored globe was added to the BBC's A History of the World object collection.

-On 13 November 2017, the "1981" globe was returned for BBC Children in Need "Rocks the Eighties".
+On 13 November 2017, the 1981 globe returned for BBC Children in Need Rocks the Eighties.